G0PLY/DCLXVI/README.md

 Modified weapon and armor requirements,

+Working on:
-Removed Multiplayer (black screen crash, MP currently loads singleplayer).
+Removed multiplayer (black screen crash, MP currently loads singleplayer) (issue with the devilution version I'm using, need to port to one that works),

+Removed item drop on death (no effect without multiplayer),

+Half gold dropped on death is now deleted (no effect without multiplayer).

 --------------------------------------------------------------------------------------------------
 Using devilution-nightly(10/20/18).